jason-kool/websafe/README.md

 > 6) To close, run `docker-compose down`

 # UPDATES MADE BETWEEN COMMITS
+## vC1.6 -> vC1.7
+> - Fixed a bug where logging in on the *secure* site would not set the user's privilege in cookies.
+> - Fixed a bug on the *secure* site where a user cant access the cart page.
+> - Fixed a flaw where `SECURE/login` failed to properly encrypt UID.
+> - Fixed a bug where `SECURE/index.php` would fail to add products to cart.
+> - Fixed bugs where functions in `SECURE/cart/*` failed to work.
+> - Fixed a bug where `SECURE/logout` failed to flush session storage.

 ## vC1.5 -> vC1.6
 > - Edited `INSECURE/profile` to authenticate and store passwords in base64 encoding instead of plaintext.
 > - Edited the login function in `SECURE/login` to encrypt the user privilege